ianepperson/filestorage/README.md

 The finalization step also will validate any handler configuration.
-For instance, the [local file handler](#localfilehandler) ensures its configured directory exists, the [async file handler](#asynclocalfilehandler) ensures the proper libraries are installed and the S3 handler verifies the credentials.
+For instance, the [local file handler](#localfilehandler) ensures its configured directory exists, the [async file handler](#asynclocalfilehandler) ensures the proper libraries are installed and the S3 handler verifies the credentials by saving and deleting a dummy file in the bucket.

-If you want to never use the store or one of the sub-stores, you should explicitly indicate that it should not be used.
+If the store or one of the sub-stores are not intended to be used, they must explicitly have their handler set to `None`.
 For instance, suppose you want to use two different configurations, but don't want to use the store's base config.
 You can do:

 ```python